awesome-llm-papers/awesome-llm-papers.github.io/_publications/gong2022sequence.markdown

 bibkey: gong2022sequence
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2210.08933'}, {name: Code,
     url: 'https://github.com/Shark-NLP/DiffuSeq'}]
-tags: [Language Modeling, Has Code, GPT, Merging]
+tags: [Language Modeling, Has Code, GPT, Evaluation, Merging]
 ---
 Recently, diffusion models have emerged as a new paradigm for generative models.
 Despite the success in domains using continuous signals such as vision